masaiful/11/posts/2021/four-months-of-frontend-development.md

 ---

-Mostly `node_modules`.
 This is a new personal record.
 Will go six months the next time 🎸

 ![/misc/t/trash-record-1.png](/misc/t/trash-record-1.png)